This Website

 You can read, "GUNSLINGER" on this Cap Gun a lot more easily.
 And here we also have the box.

-Photo by Chuck Quinn, one of our advertisers
+Photo by Chuck Quinn

 Lone Star Maverick